 Paperless picking refers to a picking process in which the physical pick list is replaced by data entry in the warehouse management system.
 The picker picks with data entry devices without a picking list.
-As a result, the error rate at the storage bin is significantly lower.
-The material flow is better organized and warehouse work is much more pleasant.
+The error rate at the storage location is thus significantly lower.
+The material flow is better organised and warehouse work is much more pleasant.
 Various barcode scanners, displays, data glasses, etc. simplify paperless picking and the picking process is completed quickly and with high efficiency.

 Definition and explanation

-The definition of paperless picking is very simple: In paperless picking there is no pick list.
-The employee is directly supported in picking the goods by a system with various devices directly at the storage location.
-Different picking methods are available for use.
+The definition of paperless picking is very simple: In paperless picking there is no picking list.
+The employee is directly assisted in picking the goods by a system with various devices directly at the storage location.
+Various picking methods are available for use.

-In this article, we explain in detail how paperless picking works in logistics or production.
-We will also show you how orders are started, picked, posted and completed.
-We'll also show you some of the advantages and disadvantages of paperless picking.
+In this article we explain to you exactly how paperless picking works in logistics or production.
+We also show you how orders are started, picked, booked and completed.
+In addition, we will also show you some of the advantages and disadvantages of paperless picking.
 All this in comparison with classic picking with a pick list.

-The introduction of paperless picking in a company has the following objectives:
+The introduction of paperless order picking has the following goals in a company:

-- Minimize costs and increase efficiency by increasing picking performance
+- Minimise costs and increase efficiency by increasing picking performance

-- Improvement of the quality by reduction of the error rate
+- Improve quality by reducing the error rate

-As a standard (Pick-by-Scan method), MDE devices with barcode scanners are used.
+The standard method (Pick-by-Scan) is to use MDE devices with barcode scanners.
 However, there are many other methods that support paperless picking.

-Today, the paperless recording of picking orders in a company is done with computers.
+The paperless recording of picking orders in a company today is done with computers.
 The result of the administration in a warehouse management system is an electronic pick list.
 However, the pick list is not provided as a pick slip, but as a data record for the picking systems.
 The process is simple to understand.

 The picking process

-Paperless picking is implemented as a process in different ways.
-With the help of various methods, the picker is guided to the storage compartment and assisted in removing the goods.
-The most commonly used methods include the following solutions: Pick-to-Light, Voice Picking, Pick-by-Frame, Pick-by-Point, Pick-by-Watch, etc. The picker does not have to note down his picks from the warehouse on the pick slip with a ballpoint pen and has his hands free.
+Paperless order picking is realised in different ways.
+With the help of various methods, the order picker is guided to the storage compartment and assisted in removing the goods.
+The most commonly used methods include the following solutions: Pick-to-Light, Voice Picking, Pick-by-Frame, Pick-by-Point, Pick-by-Watch, etc. The picker does not have to note down his picks from the warehouse on the pick slip with a biro and has his hands free.

-Posting of withdrawals takes place directly after the withdrawal confirmation.
-The advantage of this is that the stock levels are always up to date.
+Booking of withdrawals takes place directly after the withdrawal confirmation.
+The advantage of this is that the stock levels are always up-to-date.

 Completion of paperless picking